wagiminator/CH32V003-GameConsole/README.md

 ./tools/minichlink -w <firmware>.bin flash -b
 ```

-If you have installed [Python3](https://www.pythontutorial.net/getting-started/install-python/) and [pyusb](https://github.com/pyusb/pyusb) on your system, you can also use the included Python tool rvprog.py:
+If you have installed [Python3](https://www.pythontutorial.net/getting-started/install-python/) and [PyUSB](https://github.com/pyusb/pyusb) on your system, you can also use the included Python tool rvprog.py:
 ```
-python3 ./tools/rvprog.py <firmware>.bin
+python3 ./tools/rvprog.py -f <firmware>.bin
 ```

 ## Uploading Firmware Binary (Windows/Mac)